 Published on in Health Tip of the Week

-This winter, families again face a double threat: COVID-19 and the seasonal flu.
-But the situation has changed from a year ago, when families were likely more vigilant about maintaining lockdown and most children attended school virtually.
-As we come in contact with more people, we must do our best to keep our communities safe and healthy.
-To do this, healthcare officials agree: Because “typical” seasonal illnesses are back in full force driving record hospitalizations, it's vitally important for families not to delay or skip their annual flu vaccinations.
+This fall and winter, families again face a double threat: COVID-19 and the seasonal flu.
+Because our communities are largely back to more normal routines and activities, and “typical” seasonal illnesses are back in full force, it's vitally important for families not to delay or skip their annual flu vaccinations.

-"Flu shots are more critical than ever this year," says Geraldine O'Hare, MSN, CRNP, a nurse practitioner at CHOP Primary Care, Cobbs Creek.
+"Flu shots are more critical than ever," says Geraldine O'Hare, MSN, CRNP, a nurse practitioner at CHOP Primary Care, Cobbs Creek.
 "The possibility of catching the flu and COVID-19 – and having both at the same time – poses a very real danger to families."

 The good news is that it’s safe to get both vaccines in the same season — even at the same time.
 The human immune system is capable of responding simultaneously to hundreds, if not thousands, of antigens, which are substances such as vaccines that trigger an immune system response.
 Every day, kids are challenging their immune systems in this way as they grow and are exposed to more things in the world.